keylime/enhancements/46_revocation_severity_and_context.md

 -->

 ### Upgrade / Downgrade Strategy
-A new table `revocation_events` needs to be created to store the already send revocation events.
+A new column `severity_level` to the table `verifiermain` gets added.
 Otherwise by default Keylime will still operate in the old binary state.

 New fields in the API are introduced so an API version update is needed to indicate that change.